renovatebot/renovate/docs/usage/rust.md

 ## Private crate registries and private Git dependencies

-This example shows how you can use a `hostRules` configuration to configure Renovate for use with a custom private Crate using Git to pull the modules when updating `Cargo.lock`.
+You as user can set authentication for private Crate by adding a `hostRules` configuration to your `renovate.json` file.

-All token `hostRules` with a `hostType` (e.g. `github`, `gitlab`, `bitbucket`, ... ) and host rules without a `hostType` are setup for authentication.
+All token `hostRules` with a `hostType` (e.g. `github`, `gitlab`, `bitbucket`, ... ) and host rules without a `hostType` will be automatically setup for authentication.
-You can configure a `hostRules` that's only for Cargo authentication (e.g. `hostType: 'cargo'`).
+You can also configure a `hostRules` that's only for Cargo authentication (e.g. `hostType: 'cargo'`).

+Here is an example of authentication for a private GitHub and Cargo registry:

 ```js
 module.exports = {